Macarena: Original and Spanish-language remixes

-English-language remix
+English-language Bayside Boys remix

-In mid-1996, the song became a worldwide hit roughly one year after the Bayside Boys (composed of Mike Triay and Carlos de Yarza) produced a remix of the song that added English lyrics.
+In 1995, the Bayside Boys (composed of Mike Triay and Carlos de Yarza) produced a remix of the song that added English lyrics.
 Jammin Johnny Caride, a radio personality at Power 96 in Miami, first learned of the original "Macarena" when clubgoers at a club where he worked as a DJ requested the song.
 Caride brought the "Macarena" to his supervisors at Power 96 who asked him to create an English-language version of the song.

 Caride recruited his two partners at Bayside Records, Mike "In the Night" Triay and Carlos de Yarza, to remix the original song.
-The new, English-language lyrics were written by Carlos de Yarza.
-The Bayside Boys, Triay and de Yarza, added a new dance beat with English-language lyrics sung originally by the studio singer Patty Alfaro, then later during a concert tour by Carla Vanessa.
-Vanessa accepted a fixed-fee contract for her participation and live performances, and so does not receive any residual performer royalties.
+The new English-language lyrics were written by de Yarza.
+The Bayside Boys added a new dance beat with English-language lyrics sung originally by the studio singer Patty Alfaro.
 The finished version was called "Macarena (Bayside Boys Remix)".

 The Bayside Boys remix hit No. 1 on the Billboard Hot 100 in August 1996 and remained at the top of the chart for fourteen weeks.
 It also topped the US Cash Box Top 100.
 Remarkably, even this version of the song was completely ignored by the US Hot Dance Club Play chart which represented DJ club playlists.
+During a concert tour, the female vocals were sung by Carla Vanessa.
+Vanessa accepted a fixed-fee contract for her participation and live performances, and so does not receive any residual performer royalties.
 The Bayside Boys mix of "Macarena" was featured in Sonic Team's Samba de Amigo for the Sega NAOMI arcade system and the Sega Dreamcast.